arikarim/Found-seek-react/README.md

   <h3 align="center">React-Rails --> [React]</h3>

   <p align="center">
-This is a React front-end assinment of Found & Seek.
+This is a React front-end assignment of Found & Seek.
   </p>
 </p